Install the Internal Scanner on Linux

 This creates the hostedscan user with a home directory at the install location.

-- Copy the agent to the scanning server.
+- Copy the internal scanner binary to the scanning server.
 For example, from your local machine:

 scp hostedscan-agent user@your-server-ip:~/

-- On the scanning server, place the agent in
+- On the scanning server, place the binary in

 /opt/hostedscan/and make it executable: